 Burj Khalifa is the world’s tallest building at 829.8 m (2,722 ft).
 The Burj Khalifa’s design is derived from the patterning systems embodied in Islamic architecture, with the triple-lobed footprint of the building based on an abstracted version of the desert flower hymenocallis which is native to the Dubai region.

 The Y-shaped tripartite floor geometry is designed to optimize residential and hotel space.
 An innovative buttressed central core and wings are used to support the height of the building.
 Although this design was derived from Tower Palace III, the Burj Khalifa’s central core houses all vertical transportation with the exception of egress stairs within each of the wings.
-The structure also features a cladding system which is designed to withstand Dubai’s hot summer temperatures.
+The structure also features a cladding system that is designed to withstand Dubai’s hot summer temperatures.
 It contains a total of 57 elevators and 8 escalators.

 Burj Al Arab